Storm Area 51: Gathering and music festivals

 A protest sign at Storm Area 51 satirically suggests global warming should be "supported" to clear the Earth for alien colonization.

 While the event was intended as comedic, some took it seriously, and traveled to areas surrounding the facility.
 Beginning on September 19, the day before the planned event date, people were reported to be showing up and camping around Rachel in preparation for the raid.

 The Lincoln County Sheriff estimated that about 1,500 people showed up at the festivals, while about 150 people made the journey over several miles of rough roads to the back gate of Area 51.
 Some camped overnight outside the perimeter of the base while others arrived to gather and take selfies near the front gate before leaving.
 One person attempted to enter the facility and received a warning, while six others were arrested for crimes including public urination, alcohol-related offenses and indecent exposure.
 Near Rachel, two people were injured in a rollover crash which resulted in one victim being airlifted to Dixie Regional Medical Center.
-The speed of the emergency response was abnormally fast for an area so remote, and one of the victims expressed gratitude to the emergency personnel who were stationed closeby to monitor the Alienstock festival.
+The speed of the emergency response was abnormally fast for an area so remote, and one of the victims expressed gratitude to the emergency personnel who were stationed close by to monitor the Alienstock festival.

 Two music festivals were announced in the county in response to the event's popularity: Alienstock in Rachel, Nevada, and Storm Area 51 Basecamp in Hiko, Nevada.
 Local governments and police feared that even these legal events could be problematic if too many individuals attended.

 Wily Savage, a West Hollywood rock band, performing during the final day of the Alienstock music festival.
 All musical acts volunteered their performances for the event.

 Event creator Roberts pulled out of Alienstock 10 days before the festival, leaving other organizers and booked entertainers to run the event.
 Roberts claimed his last-minute departure with $70,000–$100,000 in sponsorship money and donations was "due to poor planning", and he instead joined an alien-themed party already planned in Las Vegas, although the Little A'Le'Inn owner Connie West continued with the name Alienstock in Rachel, Nevada.
 Roberts's lawyers sent her a cease and desist regarding use of the name, but West was in possession of all of the Alienstock permits and ignored the legal threats.

 After the raid, Keith Wright, a promoter for the Area 51 Basecamp event, stated that his event was a failure.
 Connie West, who organized Alienstock, declared her event a success.
 The event's aftermath saw several pending lawsuits surrounding the festival and Roberts's call to breach the government facility.
 Although there were far fewer than the estimated 30,000 attendees expected before Roberts's departure—and a press campaign claiming Alienstock was canceled—the event was thought to have brought the largest influx of people ever to visit Lincoln County at the same time.